brown-dash/Dash-Documentation/markdown/environment.md

 To open a document in a new tab, drag the document title bar to the tabs manager, and release.

-From there, if you click on the tab manager region, you'll create a new tab in the current tile.
+From there, if you click on the tab manager region, you'll create a new tab in the current [tile](environment.md#what-is-a-tile).

 ![](../assets/gifs/environment/dash-drag-tab.gif){:.img}

-Otherwise, you can drag the document to the region of the freeform where you want to create a new tile.
+If you want to place the new document tab in a new [tile](environment.md#what-is-a-tile), rather than clicking on the tabs manager, you can instead drag the document to the region of the freeform where you want to create a new tile.

 ![](../assets/gifs/environment/dash-drag-tab-tile.gif){:.img}